zhezhouzz/ADT-Lemma-Discovery/artifact-instructions.md

   + The inference is based on the random generation, thus some intermidate statistic data are uncertained(i.g. `|𝑐𝑒𝑥|`, `#Gather` and `|𝜙+|`).
   + The performance statistic data(i.g `time_c`, `time_w`, `time_d`) depends on the machine you use.

-* There is an comprehensive script: `~/ADT-Lemma-Discovery/auto_evaluation_tool.sh` which builds the table from our saved expirement result.
+* There is an comprehensive script: `~/ADT-Lemma-Discovery/auto_visualization.sh`(will execute for about 10 min) which builds the table from our saved expirement result.

 ##### Build Figure

-* `python3 evaluation_tool.py figure config/prebuilt.config` generate The Figure 5 from the weakening expirement result.
+* `python3 evaluation_tool.py figure config/prebuilt.config` generate The Figure 5 from the weakening expirement result, and save under the output directory.

 ### Running Individual Benchmarks